Kevin Anderson (tennis): 2009: Victory at Sanremo Challenger

 After a slow start to the year, he won the Sanremo Challenger in May, beating Blaž Kavčič in the final in three sets.

 At the Aegon Championships (Queen's Club, London), Anderson won three matches to qualify, and then defeated no. 57 Fabio Fognini in the first round of the main draw, before losing to no. 46 Sam Querrey in the second round.

-2010: 3rd Round at US Open and Canadian Masters
+2010: US Open and Canadian Masters third round

 At Wimbledon, he was defeated by seventh seed Nikolay Davydenko after winning the first two sets.

 Anderson advanced to the semifinals of the 2010 Atlanta Tennis Championships in July, upsetting fifth seed Janko Tipsarević in the first round.

 He qualified and reached the third round of the Rogers Cup in Toronto, beating Leonardo Mayer and Sam Querrey before losing to no. 1 Rafael Nadal.

 He then won his first Grand Slam match at the US Open over Somdev Devvarman in straight sets and backed it up with a five-set win over 26th seed Thomaz Bellucci.